iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/measured_alignment_mfp_sgd_losses.png" width="700"/>
 </div>

-our methodology—using converged alignment variables from smaller runs to initialize larger, separate runs—rests on the assumption that alignment is primarily determined by data and parameterization choices. since these properties remain constant across all runs in our grid, we expect the alignment patterns to generalize. to check this assumption, we can compare the converged alignment variables between full alignment initialization and measured alignment initialization across different optimizers and parameterizations used in our experiments.
+our methodology—using converged alignment variables from smaller runs to initialize larger, separate runs—rests on the assumption that alignment is primarily determined by data and parameterization choices. since these properties remain constant across all runs in our grid, we expect the alignment patterns to generalize. to check this assumption, we can look at the absolute difference in the converged (mean across last 100 training steps) alignment variables between full alignment initialization and measured alignment initialization across different optimizers and parameterizations used in our experiments.

 <div align="center">
   <img src="/assets/alignments/converged_alignment_difference.png" width="500"/>
 </div>
-metric: abs((full - measured)[-100:].mean())

 as it turns out - initial alignment assumptions influence the convergence trajectory itself, potentially invalidating our original assumptions. consequently, our calculated "maximal" learning rate exponents may no longer be truly maximal or maintain stability. furthermore, the results clearly show that pre-initialized alignments cause significantly greater deviation in alpha alignments with SGD compared to Adam. this suggests an important phenomenon: certain optimizers exhibit more robust alignment convergence, enabling more reliable cross-model transfer of alignment assumptions.